PashaShevchuk/course-management-system-api/README.md

 ## API documentation

-The API documentation was created using [Swagger](https://swagger.io/).
-To generate the latest API documentation from source code yourself, you need to run the application and follow the
+The API documentation has been created created using [Swagger](https://swagger.io/).
+To see the API documentation from source code yourself, you need to run the application and follow the
 link: \
 http://api-host/api/docs \